 Best Time to Visit

 The best time to visit is between May and September.
-Weather can be hot and humid if you choose June-July and so hats, water bottles are highly recommended as you walk around campus.
-Beware of shifting New England weather so plan ahead if you need an umbrella.
+However, the weather can be hot and humid if you choose June-July, so hats and water bottles are highly recommended as you walk around campus.
+Beware of shifting New England weather, so plan ahead if you need an umbrella.

 Top Things To Do In Yale University

 1St Stop Yale Visitor’s Center

 Start your visit at the Yale Visitor’s Center at 149 Elm Street.
 Pick up a map of campus, a discount card (to use at the bookstore for Yale memorabilia), and sign up for a free tour led by a Yalie!
 However, you can also use the map provided and start a self-guided tour of Yale using some of the places of interest on this page.

 Yale Art Gallery Is one of the largest academic-based museums in the world.
 It is home to over 4,500 pieces of work, from historical Islamic art, pottery, to postmodern pieces.
 Enjoy looking up close original pieces from Van Gogh, Monet, to Picasso, all free and open to the public.
 Plan at least an hour for the museum.
 (Note it is closed one day of the week, schedule website link)